-Cancers that are relegated to just the pancreas and appear to be fully removable are considered resectable.
+Cancers that are relegated to just the pancreas and appear to be fully removable are considered resectable pancreatic cancer.
 However, some tumors may only appear resectable at first.
 Upon surgery, the doctor may notice that the pancreatic tumor may not be fully removable.
 Borderline resectable tumors have reached nearby blood vessels, but surgical removal may still be possible.
-An unresectable tumor cannot be removed at all.
-This may be because it is a metastatic tumor that has grown into a major blood vessel(locally advanced) or spread to distant organs.
+An unresectable tumor is a form of advanced cancer that cannot be removed at all.
+This may be because it is a metastatic pancreatic cancer tumor that has grown into a major blood vessel(locally advanced) or spread to distant organs.

 Later or final stages of pancreatic cancer can be harder to treat, so it’s important to get a proper diagnosis as soon as possible.
 In terms of what is the survival rate for pancreatic cancer, the sooner you receive pancreatic cancer treatment, the better the outcome.
 Common clinical oncology treatment options include targeted therapy, radiation therapy, and chemotherapy.

 Contact the Immunity Therapy Center About Your Pancreatic Cancer